 - Communicate safety concerns to adults

-Fire, severe weather (tornado), safe schools, and bus safety drills are practiced in our schools.
-The purpose of these drills is to give students and staff the knowledge and confidence of knowing safe procedures in the event of emergency situations.
-This is an important component of our safe and prepared school emphasis.
+A variety of safety drills are conducted regularly in our schools.
+The purpose of these exercises is to give students and staff the knowledge and confidence to be prepared in the event an emergency occurs.
+These processes and practices are important components of our safe and prepared schools emphasis.

 Collaborative and cooperative procedures have been developed with the Olathe Police Department and other law enforcement agencies to support safe schools, including reporting all crimes on school property.
 Please report any concerns or rumors to your school administration or to the school resource officer.
 ANONYMOUS TIP HOTLINE: (913) 780-7777.

 In addition, the Kansas State Department of Education, in cooperation with the Kansas Highway Patrol, has established a school safety hotline: 1-877-626-8203.
 This is a toll-free number available 24 hours per day, 365 days per year, for students, parents, and community members.

 Olathe Public Schools provides student injury or accident insurance for all students in the district.
 This coverage is secondary to the parents' health insurance and applies to incidents arising while participating in a school-sponsored and school-supervised activity/event, or while traveling directly to or from a residence to school (except traveling by two- or three-wheel motor vehicle) within policy limits.
 Accident claim forms are available in each school office.